croquet/croquet/historic/sdk/tutorials/1_4_view_smoothing.md

 This is called once for each pawn during the `RootView` update.

 <b>The first part is special-case code that only runs for our own pawn</b>—the pawn that was spawned when we joined the session.
-The pawn knows its belongs to us because it's actor has a stored `viewId` that matches the pawn's `viewId`.
-Every other pawn will have the same `viewId` (because they're running locally) but a different `actor.viewId` (because it was spawned by a different view).
+The pawn knows it belongs to us because its actor has a stored `viewId` that matches the pawn's `viewId`.
+Every other pawn will have the same `viewId` (because it's running locally in our view) but a different `actor.viewId` (because it was spawned by a different view).

 The special-case code draws the actor's goal as a colored ring, and the actor's raw position as a light gray circle.